markstringer-dti/markstringer-dti.github.io/dti.md

 Surprise, shock or (feigned?) horror at a demonstration of working software.
 This is certainly an opportunity for conversation.

 A recurring theme in retrospectives about some infrastructural, some "bricks without straw problem?"
-This is certainly an opportunity for a second circle conversation.
+This is also a chance to have that talk.

 Count things and then use them as conversation pieces.